OktaIT/opp-ldap/README.md

 * [Okta Delivers New Services That Open and Extend its Enterprise Identity Network to Connect Every Application, Device and Person Across Enterprises](https://www.okta.com/company/pr-2013-11-04.html) - November 4th, 2013

 ## Setup
-Big Thanks to ayee@okta.com for writing most of the setup documentation.
 This is just a quick setup guide.
 The testing environment was on CentOS.
 More thorough instructions can be found:

 Installing and Configuring  the OPA: